Lightning vs. Flames Prediction & Picks - December 16

 Lightning Splits and Trends

-- The Lightning (14-12-5 overall) have posted a record of 2-5-7 in matchups that have needed OT this season.

-- Tampa Bay has earned 11 points (3-0-5) in its eight games that finished with a one-goal margin.
+- Tampa Bay has 11 points (3-0-5) in the eight games it has played that were decided by one goal.

-- This season the Lightning scored just one goal in five games and they lost every time.
+- In the five games this season the Lightning registered just one goal, they lost every time.

-- Tampa Bay has two points (0-3-2) in five games this season when it has scored two goals.
+- Tampa Bay finished 0-3-2 in the five games this season when it scored exactly two goals (registering two points).

 - The Lightning's opponents have had more shots in 13 games.
-The Lightning finished 5-4-4 in those contests (14 points).
+The Lightning finished 5-4-4 in those matchups (14 points).

 Team Stats Comparison